mbbatukan/mbbatukan.github.io/mywebsite/source/project/completed/data_wrangling_julia.md

    * DataFrames: 1.3.1
    * DataFramesMeta: 0.10.0

-If you are new to Julia, you can refer to [Julia documentation](https://docs.julialang.org/en/v1/) and watch [julia for talented ameteurs](https://www.youtube.com/c/juliafortalentedamateurs) channel in YouTube to gain basic knowledge.
+If you are new to Julia, you can refer to the [Julia documentation](https://docs.julialang.org/en/v1/) and watch [julia for talented ameteurs](https://www.youtube.com/c/juliafortalentedamateurs) channel on YouTube to gain basic knowledge.

-First of all, we need to import modules and CSV (data) file.
+First of all, we need to import modules and a CSV (data) file.

 ```python
 # Python